Matija8/pyStopwatch/README.md

-# pyTimer
+# stopwatch

-Simple python timer with cli and tkinter gui version.
+Simple stopwatch with cli and tkinter gui version.
 Also an exercise in design patterns.